gianellin/intro-component/README.md

-# Intro component with sign up form solution
+# Intro component with sign up form

 This is a solution to the Intro component with sign up form challenge on Frontend Mentor.